-This fact sheet mainly refers to part 6 of the LGEA.
-The Act is available in full at legislation.qld.qov.au.
+This fact sheet mainly refers to part 4, division 2 and part 6 of the LGEA.
+The LGEA is available in full at legislation.qld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.